We’re getting ready to celebrate the 2020 centennial observance of US women voting for 100 years.

-In 2020, US women will have been voting for 100 years.
-You may be descended from the first wave of American voting rights activists.
-Don’t pass this off lightly.
-Many families didn’t mention this association and interest to their children, grandchildren, great grandchildren, and other descendants.
+That you may be descended from the first wave of American voting rights activists shouldn’t be passed over lightly.
+Many family members didn’t mention this important association and organizing priority in their lives to their children, grandchildren, great grandchildren, and other descendants.

-Even if you can’t make a direct family connection, the first wave of the women’s rights movement in the United States is an important part of our national legacy and history…whether you’re a young person, woman, man, or wherever you find yourself on the gender continuum.
+Even if you can’t prove a direct family connection, the first wave of the women’s rights movement in the United States is an important and essential part of our national legacy and history…whether you’re a young person, woman, man, or wherever you find yourself on the gender continuum.

-The chances are excellent that you are descended, either directly or by interest, to the tens of thousands of voting rights activists and their allies who worked and sweated for decades to win the right to vote.
-If you aren’t directly related, you may be a descendent in some other way—spiritual or because of your level of interest.
+The chances are excellent that you are descended, either directly or by interest, to the tens of thousands of voting rights activists and their allies who worked and sweated for decades to win the right to vote during the first wave of the women’s rights movement.
+If you aren’t directly related, you may be a descendent in some other way—spiritual or because of your interests and concerns.

-Our strong history will be celebrated during 2020, and we want to make sure you’re part of this turning point in time.
+Our place in history will be celebrated during 2020, and we want to make sure you’re part of this turning point in time.

 Subscribe to the quarterly newsletter of Suffrage Centennials